peymanshahidi/peymanshahidi.github.io/_pages/workingpapers.md

 ---
-title: "Working Papers"
+title: "Research"
 permalink: /workingpapers/
 author_profile: true
 ---

 ---

+<font size="5" color="green">Working Papers</font>

+---

 - Change in Online Taxi Drivers' Labor Supply: Learning or Price Effect?
-Evidence from Tapsi. [[Paper]](https://www.dropbox.com/s/j35pgr4ppfpy784/Peyman%20Shahidi%20-%20Proposal%202nd%20Draft.pdf?dl=0) [[Slides]](https://www.dropbox.com/s/2btm18pmsp6ieqx/Proposal%20Presentation.pdf?dl=0)
+Evidence from Tapsi. [[Paper]](https://www.dropbox.com/s/cd4l2kry97ya6f9/tapsi_draft_application2022.pdf?dl=0) [[Slides]](https://www.dropbox.com/s/b6e1i72cvhx8oi1/peyman_tapsi_slides_sep2022.pdf?dl=0)
-  - <font size="3" color="black">Abstract:</font> <font size="2" color="black">In this paper, a search model that accounts for online taxi drivers' belief about goodness of ride prices in their ride acceptance behavior has been developed.
-The properties of a dataset form Tapsi, an Iranian ride-hailing company, is discussed.
-Using this dataset, the probability of ride acceptance for an average driver during different times of a working shift will be estimated.
-Furthermore, the dataset allows us to decompose the effect of an exogenous price shock on drivers' ride acceptance patterns into two components: price effect and experience effect.
-In future steps of this research, the extent that each component determines short-term labor supply decision of drivers will be quantitatively measured using a regression discontinuity design.</font>
+  - <font size="3" color="black">Abstract:</font> <font size="2" color="black">I quantitatively study the effect of online taxi drivers’ subjective belief about goodness of ride prices on their ride acceptance behavior.
+I develop a continuous-time search model based on two unique ride dispatching characteristics of Tapsi, an Iranian ride-hailing company, whose dataset is being used in a regression discontinuity setup to decompose the effect of exogenous price shocks on drivers’ ride acceptance into two components: (1) pure price effect, and (2) experience effect.
+A discrete-time simulation of the model shows how ride completion histories affects drivers’ expectations of future earnings.
+Results indicate how this decomposition allows us to explain heterogeneous responses to similar ride offers not only from different drivers but also from the same driver at different times.</font>